Gary SouthShore RailCats: Northern League (2002–2010)

 Tagert returned as manager in 2006.
 The Cats were first in their division, second overall for the season.
 They returned to the championship series to face the RedHawks again.
 This time losing the title.

 Tagert returned for the 2007 season.
 He proved that he could make the RailCats a legacy team.
 The RailCats appeared unstoppable all season.
 Winning first place both halves.
 The RailCats made it to the championship series against the Calgary Vipers and won their second league title.

 Prior to the 2008 season, the Cats signed Tagert to an extended contract to keep him at least until the completion of the 2010 season.
 Lawyer Patrick A. Salvi and his wife, Lindy, purchased the RailCats.
 The league contracted to six teams.
 Due to the size, the league opted to have a single-division full season.
 Tagert again led the Cats in a winning season, ending in second place.
 They lost the championship series to the fourth-place Kansas City T-Bones, who beat the first place RedHawks in the playoffs to make it to the series.

 The Cats ended the 2009 season in first place, yet again, and made it to the championship season for the fifth-straight season, but lost to the RedHawks.

 The 2010 Cats finished in fourth place in the Northern League, their worst place finish in five years.
 For the first time since 2004, the RailCats did not reach the championship series, being swept by the RedHawks in the league semifinals.

 American Association (2011–present)

 On October 13, 2010, the RailCats left the Northern League, along with the RedHawks, T-Bones, and the Winnipeg Goldeyes to join the American Association for the 2011 season.

 In 2020, the RailCats were not selected as one of six teams to participate in a condensed American Association season as a result of the COVID-19 pandemic.
 They went on hiatus for the 2020 season, and returned to play in 2021.

 After finishing in last place in the North Division with a 39–61 record in 2021, Greg Tagert left the organization after 17 years to join the San Francisco Giants organization.

+Lamar Rogers became the manager of the RailCats beginning with the 2022 season.

+Jeff Isom took over as the manager of the RailCats on July 19, 2025, at which time the team had a 19 - 44 record.
+The team's performance improved and had a 19 - 18 record to close out the season, but still failed to qualify for the playoffs.